rsundar92/MockIde/README.md

 This project uses [`next/font`](https://nextjs.org/docs/app/building-your-application/optimizing/fonts) to automatically optimize and load [Geist](https://vercel.com/font), a new font family for Vercel.

+##Available Scripts

+In the project directory, you can run:

+npm run dev: Runs the app in development mode. npm run build: Builds the app for production. npm run start: Starts the production server. npm run lint: Runs the linter to check for code style issues.

 ## Learn More

 To learn more about Next.js, take a look at the following resources: